grendar/wmwAUC/README.md

 $\mathrm{H_1}\textrm{:}\,\mathrm{AUC} \neq 0.5$, as established by Van Dantzig in 1951.
 See ([Grendár 2025](#ref-grendar2025wmw)).

-The primary goal of wmwAUC is to provide the inferences for the Wilcoxon-Mann-Whitney test of
+The primary goal of wmwAUC is to provide inferences for the Wilcoxon-Mann-Whitney test of
 $\mathrm{H_0}\textrm{:}\,\mathrm{AUC} = 0.5$.